Issue 146 2019-02-14

 Freer Monads, More Better Programs by Sandy Maguire

 As best I can tell, the community roughly fragments itself along four lines — those who like

 mtl, those who say “just do everything in

 IO”, those who like the three layer cake, and those who think free(r) monads are worth their weight in gold.

-Haskell command-line utility using GHC generics by Gabriel Gonzalez
+Haskell command-line utility using GHC generics by Gabriella Gonzalez

 My aim is to convince you that this Haskell feature improves code clarity without increasing the difficulty.
 If anything, I consider this version less difficult both to read and write.